GM to suspend production at its Russian plant for two months

-DETROIT (Reuters) - General Motors Co (GM.N) will suspend production at its St. Petersburg auto assembly plant in Russia from mid-March to mid-May and is raising prices for its products because of the weak and volatile Russian rouble, a company spokesman said on Thursday.
+DETROIT, Jan 29 (Reuters) - General Motors Co will suspend production at its St. Petersburg auto assembly plant in Russia from mid-March to mid-May and is raising prices for its products because of the weak and volatile Russian rouble, a company spokesman said on Thursday.

 The St. Petersburg plant is the only one GM fully owns in Russia.
-It also operates a joint-venture plant in Russia with Avtovaz OAO (AVAZ.MM).
+It also operates operates a joint-venture plant in Russia with Avtovaz OAO.

 A GM spokesman in Europe confirmed a report by the Russian daily newspaper Kommersant of the plant shutdown, and said that the company has raised prices for its vehicles sold in Russia because of the devalued currency.